antelope canyon hiking new 01

 Photography:

 In terms of photography, to get the type of photos you see online of this place, you would need to have a good camera and come here before the afternoon to catch those lights.
+However one of the cons I’ll show you involves having to wait in crowds to have that opportunity but we’ll cover that in a moment.

 2) Hiking Antelope Canyon is pretty safe too: